Raghav09445/UAV_Formation_Control/README.md

 - Jupyter notebook: tune σ(0), ρ, and other gains

 ### Phase 5 (Stability Validation)
-- Scripts to reproduce paper's Table II (trigger probabilities)
-- Figures 2–5 (trajectories, formation, bandwidth savings)
+- Figures-(trajectories, formation, bandwidth savings)

 ### Phase 6 (Full Simulation + Enhancements)
 - `sim/simulator.py` — 20-second closed-loop simulation
-- 3 enhancements: actuator saturation, comm delays, disturbance observer

 ---

-## LMI Formulation (Paper Theorem 1)
+## LMI Formulation

-The core of the project is solving the block LMI in **Equations (22)–(23)**:
+The core of the project is solving the block LMI.

 Find P̃, Q̃, R̃, Φ̃, Ω̃, S̃, K̃ such that: